 - Wikipedia accepts donations in several cryptocurrencies.
 Through a new partnership with Coinbase, the organization has opened yet another way to support it.

 - Expedia has positioned itself as a crypto-friendly travel booking platform.
 Currently, over 700,000 Expedia Group hotels and accommodations are available for renting in crypto.
-This partnership unlocks greater accommodation choice for all international customers.
+This partnership unlocks greater accommodation choices for all international customers.

 - Overstock is a popular online store that sells everything from furniture to bedding.
-Not all products can be paid with altcoins, but the selection is growing steadily.
+Not all products can be paid for with altcoins, but the selection is growing steadily.

 If you’re ready to pay with Ethereum for goods online, you’re in luck.
 Here are a few platforms (out of many more) that offer this payment option: